onflow/docs/docs/guides/flow-cli.md

    [10] Mobile Unity Game - Example words game built on Flow using the Unity SDK.
 ```

-After you have created your new project you can proceed writing contracts and by running `dev`
-command the CLI will make sure they are deployed to the Flow emulator for you.
+After you have created your new project, you can proceed to writing contracts.
+Once your contracts have been written, run the `flow dev` command the CLI will deploy them to the Flow emulator.
 Flow emulator is
-a simplified version of Flow network you can use locally to develop.
+a simplified version of Flow network that runs locally.
+It makes writing, deploying and testing contracts easier.

 So proceed by starting the emulator:

-Once you've established your new project, you can begin writing your own Cadence contracts.
-By utilizing the `flow dev` command, the CLI will take care of deploying them to
-the Flow emulator on your behalf.
-The Flow emulator serves as a simple version of the Flow network,
-enabling you to carry out local development.

-Start the emulator by running:

 ```
 > flow emulator